juju/docs/src/en/charms-upgrading.md

 A charm upgrade may require the use of the `--force-series` option.

-Consider the case where an application is initially deployed using a charm that supports Trusty and Precise.
-If a new version of the charm is released that only supports Trusty and Xenial then applications deployed on Precise will only be allowed by forcing the upgrade.
+Consider the case where an application is initially deployed using a charm that supports Precise and Trusty.
+If a new version of the charm is released that only supports Trusty and Xenial then applications already deployed on Precise can only be force-upgraded.

 ## Examples